Hart Textile Materials Guide: Raffia

 Description

-Raffia is a natural plant fiber derived from the leaves of various palm trees of the Raphia genus, primarily grown in Africa, Madagascar, and Southeast Asia.
-The fiber is extracted, dried, and then used as is or lightly braided.
+Raffia is a natural plant fiber derived from the leaves of various palms of the Raphia genus, mainly cultivated in Africa, Madagascar, and Southeast Asia.
+The fiber is extracted, dried, then used as is or slightly braided.

 Classification